German trade pushes up after plunging in prior month

-BERLIN (Reuters) - German exports and imports bounced back in September after plunging in the prior month but failed to allay concerns that a slowdown in emerging markets will leave its mark on Europe’s largest economy.
+BERLIN, Nov 9 (Reuters) - German exports and imports bounced back in September after plunging in the prior month but failed to assuage concerns that a slowdown in emerging markets will leave its mark on Europe’s largest economy.

 The Federal Statistics Office reported on Monday that exports pushed up 2.6 percent in September and that imports rebounded by 3.6 percent.
 In August exports had plummeted 5.2 percent and imports slumped 3.2 percent, in part due to seasonal effects.